Merchant One Review

 Our best advice here is to read your merchant agreement very thoroughly before you sign up for an account.
 You’ll want to be clear about every rate and fee you’ll be responsible for, and you simply cannot rely on a sales representative to disclose this information fully.
 You should also check out our complete guide to merchant account rates and fees, so you’ll understand what these fees are for and when you might have to pay them.

-Merchant One prominently claims not to charge an early termination fee (ETF) on its website.
-Unfortunately, this claim is very misleading at best and downright false in many cases.
+Merchant One used to claim not to charge an early termination fee (ETF) on its website but has since removed this language, probably because this claim was very misleading at best and downright false in many cases.
 While it is possible to get an account with no long-term contract and no ETF, you’ll have to either forego the offer of a “free” terminal (which isn’t really free anyway) or negotiate aggressively for a waiver of the ETF.
+For these reasons, Merchant One did not garner a very high score from us in this area.

 Merchant One follows an increasingly common trend within the processing industry of offering merchants a choice between free hardware or flexible contract terms.
 Unfortunately, this choice isn’t explained very well either on the company’s website or by its sales agents.
 (The sales agents earn an extra commission if a merchant accepts the “free” terminal and, thus, are very motivated to encourage this option.)